tomkaX/JavaBaseBook/README.md

 Installing GVM (Grails/Groovy environment) is done by their automatic shell script installer.
 You need curl to download and run the script, so run the following commands:

 ## apt-get install curl
-## curl -s get.gvmtool.net | bash
-SET-UP TEST GRAILS PROJECT
-## mkdir /projects
-## grails create-app /projects/test-project
-## cd /projects/test-project
-## grails run-appOnce the Grails application is deployed, you can access it at http://SERVER_IP:8080/projects/test-project .
-To learn more about Grails, refer to their official documentation at http://grails.org/doc/latest/

 Once the Grails application is deployed, you can access it at http://SERVER_IP:8080/projects/test-project .
 To learn more about Grails, refer to their official documentation at http://grails.org/doc/latest/